Ookamini95/dnd-aanghakan/Aanghakan/Main Quest - Introduction 01.md

 She turns her gaze to the party, a wise and ancient light burning in her eyes.
 Her voice is soft, yet it carries an undeniable authority as she speaks:

+> _Elune_ : "
+> 	Children of Esmeralda,
-> _Elune_ : "Children of Esmeralda, you have witnessed the evil that has taken root in this land.
-My chosen one, Serene, is the beacon of hope against this rising tide of chaos.
+> 	you have witnessed the evil that has taken root in this land.
+> 	My chosen one,
+> 	Serene, is the beacon of hope against this rising tide of chaos.
 She carries within the power to turn the tides, but she cannot do it alone.
+>
 > 	I beseech you to protect my daughter, guide her, help her fulfill her destiny.
-> Journey with her to Thunderpeak, seek out a man named [[Okin the Wise]].
-He will guide you further."
+> 	Journey with her to Thunderpeak.
+> 	Seek out the [[Okin the Wise|wise man]].
+Seek the [[Hearth of the Mountain]].
+>
+> 	Glory awaits you.
+> "

 As the goddess's words fade, her celestial form begins to dissipate, the radiant aura shrinking back and Serene collapses to the ground, her body frail and unconscious after the divine possession.

 Reality sets in as the beasts continue the rampage, leaving no choice but to leave...